 If you need help with adding us as a Release Manager to your Google developer account, we encourage you to check out our article that takes you through the process which you can find here.

 Upgrade To One Of Our Paid Plans

-Once you have enrolled in the Apple and Google developer programs, and have added us as a Release Manager to your Google developer account, the next step is to upgrade to one of our paid plans.
+Once you have enrolled in the Apple and Google developer programs, and have added email@example.com as an Admin to your Google and Apple developer accounts, the next step is to upgrade to one of our paid plans.
 When you’re ready to upgrade, simply click on “Publish” at the top of the App Dashboard:

 Then select the plan that fits best for your app.
 Not sure which plan you should upgrade to?
 You can find information on our plans, including the features that come with each plan, here:

 Have a question about a specific feature?
 Then we encourage you to reach out to us at firstname.lastname@example.org where one of our Customer Success team will be more than happy to answer any questions you have about our system.

 Fill Out The Publishing Information For Your App

 Once you have upgraded to one of our paid plans and have enrolled in the Apple and Google developer programs, you’ll need to fill out the Publishing Information for your app in the App Dashboard.
 To do this, navigate to Advanced > App Publishing Info on the side menu in the Control Panel:

 If you need help with the required information within the App Publishing Info page, we encourage you to check out our article that breaks down every section.

 Once you have filled out the App Publishing Info, you’ll need to agree to our Terms & Conditions and click “Yes, Submit For Publishing” which will send your app off to our publishing team who will begin the submission process for Apple and Google.